 Kendra Preston Leonard is a musicologist and music theorist whose work focuses on women and music in the twentieth and twenty-first centuries; and music and screen history, particularly music and adaptations of Shakespeare; and a librettist and poet.
 She is the author of five scholarly books and numerous book chapters and articles.
 Her work has appeared in Music Theory Online, Cerae, This Rough Magic, Upstart Crow, Early Modern Studies Journal, The Journal of Historical Biography, The Journal of Musicological Research, and Current Musicology, among other journals and collections.
 She is the Executive Director of the Silent Film Sound and Music Archive.

 Leonard was the 2017-18 Rudolph Ganz Long-Term Fellow at the Newberry Library in Chicago.
 Other past awards and fellowships include the Music Library Association’s 2019 Dena Epstein Award; the American Musicological Society’s 2016 Janet Levy Award; the Society for American Music‘s 2016 Sight and Sound subvention for her collaborative project with the Silent Film Sound and Music Archive and pianist Ethan Uslan; a 2016 American Music Research Center Fellowship; a Harry Ransom Center Research Fellowship in the Humanities, the inaugural Judith Tick Fellowship from the Society for American Music; and Yale University’s Beinecke Rare Book and Manuscript Library Thornton Wilder Fellowship in Wilder Studies.

 Leonard’s poetry appears in numerous publications including vox poetica, lunch, These Fragile Lilacs, and Upstart: Out of Sequence: The Sonnets Remixed, among other venues.
 Leonard collaborates regularly with composers on works for voice including new operas and song cycles.
-Her latest libretto is for composer Rosśa Crean’s opera The Harbingers, which will be premiered on 31 October 2019 in Chicago’s Rosehill Cemetery.
+Her latest libretto is for composer Rosśa Crean’s opera The Harbingers, which was premiered on 31 October 2019 in Chicago’s Rosehill Cemetery.

 Recent and Upcoming Scholarly Publications, Presentations, and Projects